Saint Augustine Florida

 Another male guest, while in bed with his sleeping wife for the night, felt a presence trying to enter his consciousness.
 After a walk, he came back, and it happened again.
 After awhile he shook it off, went for another walk, and was finally able to go to sleep.

 This entity is still inspired by beauty.
-When a young, honeymoon couple was spending the night, probably in a third floor suite, the bride was awakened by a loving, passionate kiss.
+When a young, honeymooning couple was spending the night, probably in a third floor suite, the bride was awakened by a loving, passionate kiss.
 Imagine her surprise when she realized that her new husband was still sound asleep next to her!

 It is thought by some that this entity is the one who likes to watch TV.
-The tv sets in the inn have been known to turn themselves on, and channels are changed by unseen hands.
+The TV sets in the inn have been known to turn themselves on, and channels are changed by unseen hands.

 A desk clerk was working at the reception desk, when she felt a presence.
-Looking up, she saw a young, handsome soldier, dressed in military uniform, leaning against the entrance to the parlor.
+Looking up, she saw a young, handsome soldier, dressed in a military uniform, leaning against the entrance to the parlor.
 He was looking at her, and smiling warmly.

-The entity Lily:
+The entity Lily

 Her presence has been known for years.

 People have seen her apparition, dressed in white, going about her chores, gliding down the third floor hallway.
-Her hand has been seen holding onto the banister of the servants’ staircase, as her unseen presence travels down this back staircase.
+Her hand has been seen holding onto the banister of the servants’ staircase, as her unseen presence travels down the back staircase.

 In the middle of the night, guests have awakened to see her diligently scrubbing the bathroom and the tub in Room 3A.